jimisor/isor.co.uk/log.md

 ## 2025

-- Configuration and deployment of a new instance of [SmartConnect](https://www.smartcitizen.net/products-services/smartconnect.aspx).
+- Deployment of a new instance of [SmartConnect](https://www.smartcitizen.net/products-services/smartconnect.aspx).

 - Implemented new features into an existing rest api.
 Database backed crud as well as integration with external rest apis.